akimd/vcsn/README.txt

 should install Graphviz_ to visualize these ``.gv`` files.

 .. _Graphviz: http://www.research.att.com/sw/tools/graphviz

+To provide safe support for ℚ, Vcsn relies on `The GNU Multiple Precision Arithmetic Library`_.

+.. _`The GNU Multiple Precision Arithmetic Library` https://gmplib.org

 Doxygen_ is used to generate the C++ reference documentation.